Calamus deerratus – an African rattan vine

 Description

-A slender to moderately robust rattan palm, climbing up to 20 m high, and often forming dense clumps.
+A slender to moderately robust rattan palm, climbing up to 20 m high and often forming dense clumps.
 The stems and leaves are armed with spines.
-Stems have an extended whip-like organ, called a flagella, up to 2 m long, with hooks which help the palm climb into the tops of forest trees.
-Canes may grow to 5 cm diameter but are usually only 1 – 3 cm.
+Stems have an extended whip-like organ called a flagella, up to 2 m long, with hooks that help the palm climb into the tops of forest trees.
+Canes may grow to 5 cm in diameter but are usually only 1 – 3 cm.
 Old stems lose their thorns.

 Ecology

-Grows in swamp and riverine forest but is less common in areas with high rainfall.
+It grows in swamp and riverine forests but is less common in areas with high rainfall.
 It is the most widely distributed of the African rattans.

 Propagation

 Seeds germinate better when the fleshy layer has been removed.
-In Ghana the plant has been successfully propagated using rhizomes, with about 20% sprouting.
+The plant has been successfully propagated in Ghana using rhizomes, with about 20% sprouting.

 Uses

-In Kongo Central the stems are used to make baskets and were traditionally made into the chief’s canes.
-The skin of the rattan vine stem is removed with a knife and then the cane is dried.
-Elsewhere the canes are used to make furniture, walking sticks, belts for climbing palm trees and bored out to make flutes.
+In Kongo Central, the stems are used to make baskets and were traditionally made into the chief’s canes.
+The skin of the rattan vine stem is removed with a knife, and then the cane is dried.
+Elsewhere, the canes are used to make furniture, walking sticks, belts for climbing palm trees, and bored out to make flutes.
 The stems are also used for fencing and ties for house building.
-When the rind is peeled off the fibre makes a strong rope.
+When the rind is peeled off, the fiber makes a strong rope.

 Remarks